fmExcense/compositeurdigital.github.io/en/quiz.md

 #### `infoPage`
-Display a simple form in which the user can type in some information.
-Add `info` tags with the `label` attribute.
+Displays a simple form in which the user can type in texted answers.
+Set the `label` attribute of the `info` tags to define a name for the text box.

 ```xml
 <infoPage sectionId="intro" label="Please fill out your identity">